TessHuelskamp/riddler-538/senate-palindrome/readme.md

 # Assumptions

-* The dash(-) separating the ayes and the nays isn't part of the vote representation.
+* The hyphen(-) separating the yeas and the nays isn't part of the vote representation.
   * This assumption is necessary to find a palindrome with the entire senate present.